-No problem, first of all softbaiting is a technique which usually takes some practice before results can be seen.
+First of all softbaiting is a technique which usually takes some practice before results can be seen.

 What do we need to get started?

 The only thing you need it a spinning combo paired with braided line as its highly important to keep contact to your bait.
 Secondly, think about the fish you want to target and if you want to go rockfishing or mainly fish from boat.

 Got your combo?

 Furthermore, small baits also catch big fish and overall more fish.
-You should only ever fish big baits if you are targeting trophy fish and don’t want to deal with regular sized fish as a bycatch.
-But hey not a lot of people ever have that problem so sticking to small baits is a good starting point.
+You should only ever fish big baits if you are targeting trophy fish and don’t want to deal with regular sized fish as a by-catch.
+But hey not a lot of people ever have that problem, so sticking to small baits is a good starting point.

 Now how do I tell a bite.

 Bites usually come while the bait is sinking to the bottom and feel similar to the tock when it hits the bottom.
 If the tock feels different to the lure hitting the bottom just give it a strike as this might have been your first bite on softbaits.

 Overall there are no rules on how to fish a softbait and sooner or later you will find what works best for you and your fishing area.

-If you wana learn more, we will have a montly meeting of softbaiting intusiasts in Wellington were our team will show you the basics and give you some more advanced tips and tricks.
+If you wana learn more, we will have a montly meeting of softbaiting enthusiasts in Wellington where our team will show you the basics and give you some more advanced tips and tricks.